zawilirsyad/Javascript-3-/README.md

 https://jsonplaceholder.typicode.com/users

 ### Explanation:
-fetch: This method is used to retrieve data from the API.
-It returns a promise that resolves into a response. response.json(): This method parses the response data into JSON format. data.map(): The .map() method is used to extract the name property from each user object in the API response.
+- fetch: This method is used to retrieve data from the API.
+It returns a promise that resolves into a response.
+- response.json(): This method parses the response data into JSON format.
+- data.map(): The .map() method is used to extract the name property from each user object in the API response.
-Debugger: You can use the Chrome browser's built-in debugger to view the network requests and logs in the console by pressing F12.
+- Debugger: You can use the Chrome browser's built-in debugger to view the network requests and logs in the console by pressing F12.

 ## How to Run the Program
--Clone or download the repository.
+- Clone or download the repository.
--Open each task file in a text editor.
+- Open each task file in a text editor.
--To run the code, use a browser's console or a Node.js environment.
+- To run the code, use a browser's console or a Node.js environment.